jimdigriz/bratwurst/README.md

 So instead we use QEMU.

-The following will spin up a QEMU instance of brwrt:
+The following will spin up a QEMU instance of BRatWuRsT:

-    make brwrt
+    make bratwurst

 After everything is built (about 30 minutes on an i7@3Ghz plus the time taken to download 250MB), you should see a typical Linux kernel boot up and then you will be dropped onto a login prompt; the username is `root` with no password.
 Use `Ctrl-A ?` to get some QEMU usage information, `Ctrl-A x` will exit the emulator and there is of course the [QEMU Monitor Console](http://qemu.weilnetz.de/qemu-doc.html#pcsys_005fmonitor) instructions to help you out too.